Fill in this quick form to receive your FREE personal holiday quote from us...

 Stay 3 nights in Te Anau.

-Travel the short journey by coach from Te Anau to Te Anau Downs, where you will then cruise across the Lake Te Anau to the start of the Milford Track.
+Travel the short journey by coach from Te Anau to Te Anau Downs.
+From here, you will cruise across Lake Te Anau to the start of the Milford Track.
 The Milford day walk is a great way to experience part of the longer Milford Track.
-The walk takes you along the Glade Burn to historic Glade house where you’ll stop for lunch and a hot drink.
+The walk takes you along the Glade Burn to historic Glade house, where you’ll stop for lunch and a hot drink.
 The path then follows the stunning Clinton River, across a swing bridge into a mystical beech forest.
 On this walk you will travel through ancient beech trees, witness emerald waters and listen out for native birdsong.
 This is an easy day walk with a guide in a small group.
 4 – 5 hours of leisurely walking (11 km return) and includes lunch.
 Return to Te Anau for the evening.

-Explore around the Lake and go for a walk to the Te Anau Bird Sanctuary, get to see some of the rare and wonderful birds that call New Zealand home.
+Explore around the lake and go for a walk to the Te Anau Bird Sanctuary, where you can see some of the rare and wonderful birds that call New Zealand home.
 Alternatively, you can take a short 20-minute drive towards Mossburn to reach a wilderness lookout over slow-growing Halocarpus Bidwilli Bog Pine with 360

 Today is the first of three days on the Hollyford Track.
-This incredible walk re-traces footsteps of original Maori and early pioneer explorers, as the track undulates gently through native beech forest and beside impressive tumbling waterfalls.
+This incredible walk re-traces the footsteps of original Maori and early pioneer explorers.
+Undulating gently through native beech forest, the track passes impressive tumbling waterfalls.
 At the end of your first day’s adventure you’ll be welcomed at Pyke Lodge by your friendly lodge host.
 Enjoy a hot shower, three course dinner and opportunity to relax with a post dinner drink.

 Stay 1 night at Pyke Lodge.

 After a short walk you’ll board a jet board for the next part of the adventure.
 Travel along the Hollyford River and down Lake McKerrow with glassy water whisking past and mountains rising dramatically above.
 Keep an eye out for Bottlenose dolphins who regularly visit the lower river and lake.
-Continue onwards walking through ancient forest giants such as native Rimu, Totara and Kahikatea, some believed to be up to 1000 years old.
-Martins Bay Lodge completes a special second day and glasses are raised to the traditional ‘Hollyford Toast’ as a memorable way to finish your day.
+Continue onwards, walking through ancient forest giants such as native Rimu, Totara and Kahikatea.
+Some of these are believed to be up to 1000 years old.
+Martins Bay Lodge completes a special second day and glasses are raised in the traditional ‘Hollyford Toast’ as a memorable way to finish your day.